˗ˋˏ ♡ ˎˊ˗

 Field studies!
 Since real estate projects can take anywhere from months to years, it would be useful to catalog frustrations, thoughts, feelings and tasks over a period of time in a natural environment.

-to understand if our navigation structure and content block order per page matched up with the way users actually categorized and organized them.
+Card sorting or tree testing to understand if our navigation structure and content block order per page matched up with the way users actually categorized and organized them.

 Post-launch, a peek into how analytics are doing (top pageviews, clickstream analysis, highest performing resources) would help to reorganize content according to user priority.